 To support research into the:

-- cure of diabetes
+- Control and management of diabetes

 We aim to achieve our vision and mission by:

-- contributing to scholarships, fellowships or travel grants for the purpose of promoting research into diabetes
+- Contributing to scholarships, fellowships or travel grants for the purpose of promoting research into diabetes